EXOGEN Ultrasound Bone Healing System Helps

 For almost 12 years, family man Stephen Augustyn has been a civilian meteorologist in the US Air Force at one of the largest bases in the world, located near Omaha, Nebraska.
-Born and raised in Omaha, Stephen spends most of his time with his wife and two young daughters, reading, watching sports, and of course keeping a close eye on the weather!
+Born and raised in Omaha, Stephen spends most of his time with his wife and two young daughters, reading, watching sports, and, of course, keeping a close eye on the weather!

 He was not always limited to being a sports spectator.
 Stephen grew up playing basketball through grade school and into high school.
 However, his high school basketball career came to an end at age 17 after several cartilage and bone fragments dislodged from both knees.
-After eight knee surgeries and numerous X-rays from 1998 through 2013, physicians eventually confirmed that Stephen had a very rare genetic, metabolic bone disease called hypophosphatasia.
+After eight knee surgeries and numerous X-rays from 1998 through 2013, clinicians eventually confirmed that Stephen had a very rare genetic, metabolic bone disease called hypophosphatasia.
 To date, he has undergone 15 orthopedic surgeries associated with the disease.

-“In one of the surgeries the doctors had to insert a cadaver graft to fill in an enormous chunk of cartilage and bone that cracked off of the femur in my left knee,” said Stephen.
+“In one of the surgeries, the doctors had to insert a cadaver graft to fill in an enormous chunk of cartilage and bone that cracked off of the femur in my left knee,” said Stephen.

 After the last surgery failed to repair his knee, he consulted another orthopedic surgeon, Dr. David Brown.
 Dr. Brown decided to save the graft by realigning his knee via a distal femoral osteotomy in May of 2011.
 The procedure involved cutting 90% of the way through Stephen’s femur on his left knee and inserting a cadaver bone wedge to straighten the knee and eliminate most of its hyperextension.